Sahil133101/Blogging-Platform/README.md

 We welcome contributions from the community!
 If you would like to contribute to the Navyug Blogging Platform, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For support and queries, please contact our team at [support@navyugblog.com](mailto:support@navyugblog.com).
+For support and queries, please contact our team at [support@navyugblog.com](mailto:adityavishal903@gmail.com).

 ## Acknowledgments